AngeloCastro9/Ghibli/README.md

 2 - Run "docker-compose up -d" to create the postgreSQL database

-3 - Run "npx prisma migrate dev" to init the database table

-4 - Run "yarn seed" to create a user admin automatically
+3 - Run "npx prisma migrate dev" to init the database table and create a use admin automatically

-5 - Run "yarn start:dev" to init this project
+4 - Run "yarn start:dev" to init this project

-6 - Access "localhost:3333/api"
+5 - Access "localhost:3333/api"